Modic changes: Long term chronic pain

 The last decade of studies on Modic changes have shown that Modic changes are associated with many treatment-resistant pain episodes and may result in patients entering a state of chronic low back pain.
 On average, individuals with Modic changes have had chronic pain for longer than individuals suffering from non-Modic changes back pain.

 Nightly Pain

-Peak pain tends to occur late at night and morning and often late-night pain often results in poor and interrupted sleep.
+Peak pain tends to occur late at night and in the morning.
+Late-night pain often results in poor and interrupted sleep.

 Morning pain and stiffness

 Many individuals suffering from Modic changes, tend to have a high degree of morning stiffness in the back.
 The duration of the stiffness in the morning also tends to be longer compared to individuals with no Modic changes.

 Pain with lumbar hyperextension

 Individuals with Modic changes experience exacerbation of pain when performing a hyperextension of the back.
 A hyperextension of the back is the equivalent of performing an excessive backward bending of the back beyond its natural position.